falue/rentmanExport/README.md

 Because rentman does not allow to export your equipment data in a smart way, this script exports them smart as `json`, `md` and `PDF` to save locally or use it in your own frontend.

-Specifically, the export formats provided by rentman frontend is .xls and .csv - those are missing one important aspect: The Files associated with an equipment (Images, PDFs).
+Specifically, the export formats provided by rentman frontend is .xls and .csv - those are missing one important aspect: The Files associated with an equipment (Images, PDFs, additional files).

 The categories with which any equipment is associated is also added to the output.